 The choices you make today determine what happens tomorrow.

-Early College is a convenient and cost-effective way for students to earn college credit before graduating from high school.
-Research has shown that high school students who complete 15 credit hours (about five classes) of college work are more likely to succeed in college and earn a degree.
+- Be Successful – research has shown that high school students who complete 15 credit hours (about five classes) of college work are more likely to succeed in college and earn a degree.

 Early College classes are offered in two formats.
 Check with your high school guidance counselor to learn what is available through your school.

 - Early College at the High School (sometimes called dual credit) – Many high schools offer college classes at the high school.
 Check with your high school to see what is offered.